qrp73/PSG9080_ARB/README.md

 where:

-COM3 - usb/serial port of PSG9080 signal generator
+COM3 - usb/serial port of PSG9080 signal generator (you can find it on the system Device Manager under "Ports (COM and LPT) entry")

 1 - arbitrary wave number